 Encryption: Data-in-transit

-With Redox, encrypted data is exchanged either over TLS or VPN, depending on your communication method.
+With Redox, encrypted data is exchanged either over TLS, VPN, or SFTP, depending on your communication method.

 TLS